ubc-systopia/gosdt-guesses/README.md

         A boolean flag that enables saving the state of the optimization, so that it can be inspected or ran again in the future.
 This is intended for debugging the C++ logic and is not intended for end-user use.

+When calling `fit`, the following arguments are available:

+        X : array-like of shape (n_samples, n_features)
+            The training input samples.
+Boolean values are expected.

+        y : array-like of shape (n_samples,)
+            The target values.
+The target values can be binary or multiclass.

+        input_features : array-like of shape (n_features,) | None, default=None
+            The feature names for the input data.
+If None, the feature names will be set to ["x0", "x1", ...].

+        y_ref : array-like of shape (n_samples,) | None, default=None
+            Theese represent the predictions made by some blackbox model, that will be used to guide optimization.
+            The reference labels can be binary or multiclass, but must have the same classes and shape as y.

+        cost_matrix : array-like of shape (n_classes, n_classes) | None, default=None
+            The cost matrix for the optimization.
+If None, a cost matrix will be created based on the number of classes and whether a balanced cost matrix is requested.

 ## Example